hambuger/Andrew/README_en.md

 PICOVOICE_ACCESS_KEY= # Access key required for KWS tool
 ```

-5. Run the program:
+### 5. Run the program

 ```
 python andrew_chat.py
 ```

-6. Experience the features:
+### 6. Experience the features

 The program supports multiple interaction modes, such as voice, text, and images.
-To initiate a voice conversation, use the wake-up word "Andrew."
-Once woken up, Andrew will listen to the user's voice until they stop speaking for 30 seconds or say "goodbye," and then the voice conversation will end until the next wake-up.
-You can also stop Andrew's current voice playback by typing "stop" in the command line.
-The program supports voice-only conversations, voice + command-line text conversations, and standalone command-line text conversations.
+To initiate a voice conversation, use
+the wake-up word "Andrew."
+Once woken up, Andrew will listen to the user's voice until they stop speaking for 30 seconds
+or say "goodbye," and then the voice conversation will end until the next wake-up.
+You can also stop Andrew's current
+voice playback by typing "stop" in the command line.
+The program supports voice-only conversations, voice + command-line
+text conversations, and standalone command-line text conversations.

 ## Project Overview

 This project implements the following features:

 1. Multiple interaction modes, including voice, text, and image.